 This blog is mostly a work of passion; it doesn't pay my bills.
 Since late 2011 I've been self-employed, so I'm available for hire.
 Here's what I can do for you:

 - Custom software development.
 I love writing code, so obviously, I'd also like writing code for you; small or big tasks - it doesn't really matter.
-I can work in a team, or by myself, as necessary; remote or on-site.
-These days, I prefer F#, but I have more than a decade of experience with C#, so that's also possible.
-I'd also be interested in working with other platforms or languages (particularly Erlang, Haskell, or Clojure), but I'd first need to ramp up on those.
+I can work in a team, or by myself, as necessary, but I have a strong preference for remote work.
+These days, I prefer Haskell and F#, but I'd also be interested in working with other platforms or languages (particularly PureScript or Idris), but I'd first need to ramp up on those.